netscaler/automation-toolkit/labs/basic-content-switching-configuration-using-terraform/03-netscaler-adc-basic-content-switching-csvserver/assignment.md

 Having applied the configuration you should be able to reach the back-end services through the VIP address, so follow the below steps.
+Note: Update the VIP with the IP address present in the `NetScaler ADC data` tab while performing the below steps.

 Open the browser
 - If we visit VIP/red we are expecting all traffic to go to the application with the red background